Towards Writing Style Adaptation in Handwriting Recognition: Pre-training Writer-Style Embeddings

 The encoder was trained with AdamW~\cite{AdamW2017} optimizer for 20k iterations, with a batch size of 180, and learning rate \num{2e-4}.
-We use the same dataset as for the standard training, the augmentations are similar, but stronger, without any patch noise masking.
+We use the same dataset as for the standard training, the augmentations are similar, but stronger, without any geometry transformation and patch noise masking.
 The NT-Xent loss is evaluated for all positive pairs in the batch.
-We checked the convergence by visual inspection of text line images that belonged to the k nearest neighbors embeddings according to cosine similarity.
+We checked the convergence by visual inspection of text line images that belonged to the k-nearest neighbors embeddings according to cosine similarity.